Skip to content

 The Cubs, the streetlights, and the one-vote loss

 George was a lifelong Chicago Cubs fan.
 In 1952, under his mayoralty, the Cubs began holding spring training in Mesa.
-It was more than a sports story — it was a tourism coup that linked the name "Mesa" to a national franchise and brought Midwestern visitors every March.
+It was more than a sports story: a tourism coup that linked the name "Mesa" to a national franchise and brought Midwestern visitors every March.
 The partnership endures over seventy years later.

 [S12]